 Begin by launching Microsoft Word and going to the File tab and selecting "New".
 From there, you can choose to either start from scratch and click on Blank Document, or you can choose to use whatever letter templates that are available.
 Should you decide to go with the latter, then know that you can choose to use the ones that come pre-installed with the software or use the ones that you've personally made or downloaded.

 When typing, start with information on the sender (you).
 What basic information you will include will depend entirely on the type of termination you're going to create.
 For example, one that's made for the purpose of job termination will require you to not only put in yours and the employee's name, but also job position titles, addresses, and the name of the company.
-You can check out samples of termination letters if you want to have an idea of what it is that you need to place.
+You can check out sample letters of termination letters if you want to have an idea of what it is that you need to place.

 Treat this as a professional letter wherein you need to address the recipient appropriately with either "Mr." or "Ms." followed by his/her last name.
 Be sure that you keep the tone of letter formal from the beginning until the end.
 Next is for you to provide a statement that points out why you're sending the letter in the first place.
 Be sure to keep it brief and straight forward.

 Again, this is another case wherein what you'll place will depend on the type of termination letter that you'll be making.
 So let's say that you need to send someone a warning letter that notifies someone about the possibility of his/her job termination.
 Details that you will need to include would be the reason for the warning, the consequences that could be faced, what can be done to avoid future warnings and so on.
 Basically, all you need to do is to point out whatever it is that the recipient needs to know regarding the termination.